 The City will continue to build on the hundreds of millions of dollars in private and public investment in Springfield's downtown that occurred over the last decade.
 One of the long awaited projects in downtown is the renovation to Court Square.
-The City has invested \$4M in the redevelopment of the Court Square Hotel property adjacent to City Hall.
+The City has invested in the redevelopment of the Court Square Hotel property adjacent to City Hall.
 This historic building, once a symbol of Springfield as an early industrial and innovation hub, has been vacant and sliding into disrepair for decades.
 The restoration of this landmark hotel will be a sign of how far the City has come over the past decade.
 The building's return to the tax rolls is also emblematic of how public investment can help spur private development, which in turn allows the City to provide more resources for residents.

 Thoughtful financial planning and adherence to our fiscal policies has allowed the City to make these investments, and they will continue to be essential to the City's capital planning process.
-During our debt issuance in 2020, Standard and Poor's (S&P) affirmed the City of Springfield's AA- rating, with a negative outlook.
-As a result of the COVID-19 pandemic, the negative outlook reflects a one-in-three chance that S&P could lower the rating as a result of the sudden rapid economic deterioration and heightened budgetary uncertainty.
-However, the affirmation of our AA- rating demonstrates that Standard & Poor's strongly believes in the City's financial management and ability to make difficult decisions to balance the budget.
+During our debt issuance in 2022, Standard and Poor's (S&P) affirmed the City of Springfield's AA- rating, with a negative outlook.
+The affirmation of our AA- rating demonstrates that Standard & Poor's strongly believes in the City's financial management and ability to make difficult decisions to balance the budget.
 Strategic investment and restructuring the City's outstanding debt when possible has enabled Springfield to afford more large-scale projects, and Springfield's strong bond rating continues to allow the City to borrow money at low interest rates.